Simple Tax Guide for Americans in Hong Kong

 Gross Salary - Report the total amount of the annual Gross Salary in Earned Income section of our Tax Questionnaire.

 As stated below, the TQ offers two options, one to use tax assessed for the foreign tax credit, or simply use the amount for tax actually paid.
-While in the TQ, please click the corresponding help link (blue question-mark) for further detail.
+While in the TQ, please click the corresponding help link (green question-mark) for further detail.

 Hong Kong Investments and Business